Want to earn continuing education credit for this article? Learn more.

 Identifying the Cause of a Postural Imbalance

 When applied correctly, massage techniques can restore a client’s ideal alignment.
-While this is good news for bodyworkers, there is one more step that must be taken – figuring out how the problem started.
+While this is good news for bodyworkers, one more step must be taken – figuring out how the problem started.
 Detective work is often needed to determine where the poor posture originated from.
-Since the way we carry ourselves is a culmination of our experiences, emotions, traumas, strengths and weaknesses, a practitioner must typically recruit the client’s help to identify the cause of a postural imbalance.
+Since the way we carry ourselves is a culmination of our experiences, emotions, traumas, strengths, and weaknesses, a practitioner must typically recruit the client’s help to identify the cause of a postural imbalance.

-A typical cause of bad posture is tense muscles, which will pull the body out of alignment.
-In general, being conscious of maintaining proper posture, as well as finding a way to release stress will help many people maintain their realignment.
-However, a lifestyle or ergonomic adjustment such as changing from a purse to a backpack, or sitting in a chair of proper height, may be necessary.
+A typical cause of bad posture is tense muscles, pulling the body out of alignment.
+In general, being conscious of maintaining proper posture and finding a way to release stress will help many people maintain their realignment.
+However, a lifestyle or ergonomic adjustment, such as changing from a purse to a backpack, or sitting in a chair of proper height, may be necessary.